davidtran641/go-beauty/channel-patterns/README.md

 # Channel patterns in go
 Channel is a type in go to help goroutines to synchornize without explicit lock or condition variables.
-In this article, we will go through some *design pattern* we can do with channel
+In this article, we will go through some *design patterns* that we can do with channel

 ## Basic about channel
 To declare channel